-Coronavirus (COVID-19): keeping children safe online - All schools and colleges should continue to consider the safety of their children when they are asked to work online.
-The starting point for online teaching should be that the same principles as set out in the school's or college's staff behaviour policy (sometimes known as a code of conduct) should be followed.
-This policy should amongst other things include acceptable use of technologies, staff, pupil relationships and communication including the use of social media.
+Remote Education: keeping children safe online - All schools should continue to consider the safety of their children when they are asked to work online.
+The starting point for online teaching should be that the same principles as set out in the school's staff behaviour policy (sometimes known as a code of conduct) should be followed.
+This policy should amongst other things include acceptable use of technologies, staff pupil relationships and communication including the use of social media.
 The policy should apply equally to any existing or new online and distance learning arrangements which are introduced.

-Schools and colleges should, as much as is reasonably possible, consider if their existing policies adequately reflect that some children (and in some cases staff) continue to work remotely online.
+Schools should, as much as is reasonably possible, consider if their existing policies adequately reflect that some children (and in some cases staff) continue to work remotely online.
 As with the child protection policy, in some cases an annex/addendum summarising key coronavirus related changes may be more effective than re-writing/re-issuing the whole policy.

 The principles set out in the guidance for safer working practice for those working with children and young people in education settings published by the Safer Recruitment Consortium may help schools and colleges satisfy themselves that their staff behaviour policies are robust and effective.
-In some areas schools and colleges may be able to seek support from their local authority when planning online lessons/activities and considering online safety.
+In some areas schools may be able to seek support from their local authority when planning online lessons/activities and considering online safety.

-Schools and colleges should continue to ensure any use of online learning tools and systems is in line with privacy and data protection requirements.
+Schools should continue to ensure any use of online learning tools and systems is in line with privacy and data protection requirements.

 An essential part of the online planning process will be ensuring children who are being asked to work online have very clear reporting routes in place so they can raise any concerns whilst online.
-As well as reporting routes back to the school or college this should also signpost children to age appropriate practical support from the likes of:
+As well as reporting routes back to the school this should also signpost children to age appropriate practical support from the likes of: